Pantelis Karasevdas

 Pantelis Karasevdas (Παντελής Καρασεβδάς; 1877 – 14 March 1946) was a Greek sport shooter.
 He was a member of Panachaikos Gymnastikos Syllogos, that merged in 1923 with Gymnastiki Etaireia Patron to become Panachaiki Gymnastiki Enosi.
 Karasevdas competed at the 1896 Summer Olympics in Athens, where he won a gold medal for the host country.

 Biography

 Karasevdas was born in the town of Astakos in 1877 and he studied law at the University of Athens, but would later become a military officer with participation almost in every military event of Greece from the Greco-Turkish War of 1897 to the Greek Resistance during World War II, including the First Balkan War where he was seriously injured in Samos.

 A prominent Venizelist and anti-Royalist, he was elected an MP since 1910 and was voted in two more times.

-He was elected also president of Panathinaikos A.C. two times (1924–26 and 1928–30), he was also part of the Greek Olympic Committee from 1924 to 1935.
+He was elected president of Panathinaikos A.C. two times (1924–27 and 1928–31) and president of Panellinios G.S.
+(1925 - 1935).
+He was also part of the Greek Olympic Committee from 1924 to 1935.

 Karasevdas died on 14 March 1946 in Astakos the same town he was born in.